-The findings from the study show that the geographical setting of the students has a significant impact on the health-seeking behaviour of the students at 5 percent level of significance.
-This means that the health-seeking behaviour of students from the urban centres is different from the healthseeking behaviour of the students from the rural centres.
+The findings from the study show that the geographical setting of the students has a significant impact on the health-seeking behaviour of the students at Specesit level Copy Gradet ance.
+This miles in the students is different from the healthseeking behaviour of the students from the rural centres.
 Obviously, it can be explained that students from the urban centres have positive health-seeking behaviour than their counterparts from the rural regions.
 Even though some of the students are from rural origins, they have the opportunity of schooling in universities located at urban centres, and as such, it is expected that they would acquaint themselves with the way of life of their urban folks, as students have different ways of influencing each other.